debanga-r-hazarika/Portfolio-Improved/README.md

 # Modern Tech Portfolio

-A sleek, modern portfolio website built with React, TypeScript, and Tailwind CSS, designed to showcase technical projects and skills in an engaging way.
+A modern, responsive portfolio website built with React, TypeScript, and Tailwind CSS.
+Features a clean design, dark mode support, and smooth animations to showcase professional work and skills.

 ## 🚀 Features